5 best Macha AI alternatives for Zendesk & Shopify in 2026

 To make this list actually useful, I didn’t just compare feature lists.
 I focused on what really affects a support team's daily grind.
 Here’s the criteria I used to size up the best Macha AI alternatives.

-• Getting started: How fast can you get it up and running?
+Getting started: How fast can you get it up and running?
 Does it require a developer or a series of sales calls just to see how it works?
-I looked for tools that plug into your existing helpdesk without a painful migration process.
+I looked for tools that plug into your existing helpdesk without a lengthy migration process.

-• Connecting to your knowledge: Can the AI learn from more than just your polished help center articles?
-The best tools connect to the messy reality of where company knowledge lives, including internal wikis, shared documents, and, most importantly, your history of past tickets.
+Connecting to your knowledge: Can the AI learn from more than just your polished help center articles?
+The best tools connect to where company knowledge lives, including internal wikis, shared documents, and, most importantly, your history of past tickets.

-• Clear pricing: Is the pricing easy to understand?
-I leaned towards alternatives with straightforward monthly fees over confusing "per-resolution" models that can lead to a nasty surprise on your bill.
+Clear pricing: Is the pricing easy to understand?
+I leaned towards alternatives with straightforward monthly fees or clear usage-based models that align with your growth.

 A quick comparison of the top Macha AI alternatives